 The lower legs do not thump the water which creates drag.

-then shoulders, first went through, followed in turn by the rest of the body.
+and shoulders first went through, followed in turn by the rest of the body.

 Ideally, the feet do not break the surface but come right up to it, although it's ok should the heels surface.